flywire/lo-p/docs/41-Printing.md

 The printing-related properties defined in the Settings superclass are listed in Table 4, but it contains  many more properties for different aspects of a document.
-For a full list, use "lodoc Settings document" to look at the online documentation.
+For a full list, use `lodoc Settings document` to look at the online documentation.
 The Settings webpage is also a good starting point for examining its DocumentSettings subclasses.